Common Questions

 Q

 Is one test easier than the other?
-I’ve heard girls do better on the ACT than the SAT.

 A